kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 ## Disclaimer

 I hope the library reports correctly.
-But I would not be responsible for the damages when you manually clear away what it found as “garbages”.
+But I would not be responsible for the damages when you manually clear away what it found as “garbage”.
 I would recommend you to set your project backed by Git, and to store the snapshots before cleaning.